Community Health Leaders

-In order to stay up to date on latest treatments, drug discovery, clinical studies and how to cope with allergies every day, Allergies.net brings you frequent articles, points of view and advice from leading patient advocates and experts.
+In order to stay up to date on latest treatments, drug discovery, clinical studies and how to cope with allergies every day, Allergies.net brings you frequent articles, points of view and advice from health leaders and experts.

 Nina Ajdin started experiencing health issues after moving to the United States as a refugee from Bosnia at 10 years old, after going through significant amounts of childhood trauma during the Yugoslavian conflict in 1992-1996.
 Read more.